-Geographic Distribution of Activities: The locations of the ARHA units discussed in this section are the same as reflected for low-income renters in the previous section.
+Geographic Distribution of Activities: The locations of the ARHA units, the privately-owned affordable rental units and the Housing Opportunities Fund activities discussed in this section are the same as reflected for low-income renters in the previous section.
 See Figure 1 in Appendix III for locations of public housing units within the City.
-The Housing Opportunities Fund will provide assistance City-wide.
 For more information on RAMP, see Section II.A.7.